 Opiates are a class of drugs that are among the most prescribed in the U.S., but unfortunately also the most abused.
 Opiates include prescription painkillers intended for the treatment and management of moderate to severe pain, as well as illicit drugs like heroin.

 It’s estimated that tens of millions of people abuse opiates throughout the world, including not just heroin but also morphine, oxycodone, and other prescription medications.
-It’s estimated that there are hundreds of thousands of people addicted to heroin in the U.S. alone, and the consequences of this epidemic continue to wreak havoc across the nation.
+It’s estimated that there are hundreds of thousands of people struggling with heroin addiction in the U.S. alone, and the consequences of this epidemic continue to wreak havoc across the nation.

 Opiate abuse comes with a broad range of long-term and short-term adverse side effects, including nausea and vomiting.
 People often wonder why opiates cause nausea, whether they’re taking them for clinically prescribed purposes or recreationally.